jarmokivekas/tuamk-thesis/doc/main.md

 <!-- A concrete example dynamic spectrum access is the secondary use of TV
 whitespace (TVWS).
 In Finland -->

+Opportunistic spectrum access refers to techniques that make it possible for radio systems to use frequencies in a flexible manner, by automatically changing transmission frequency or the time of transmission depending of were unoccupied spectrum can be found at any given moment.

 #### Licensed Shared Access